Membership Terms & Conditions

 The primary contact must login to renew the membership.
 Once logged into the account, the primary contact will click on the Renew Now button.
-The primary contact will then be asked to identify the sector the company, organization, association or agency belong to, then select the appropriate annual revenue/budget range applicable to their operations.
-Once these questions are answered, the appropriate membership level will be automatically assigned.
+The primary contact will then be asked to renew or upgrade their membership and confirm their current situation, which will ensure the appropriate membership level is assigned and accuracy of data.

-Membership is activated when TIAC receives from you a completed online or printed application form and payment.
+Membership is activated when TIAC receives from you a completed online application and payment.
 A receipt will be issued upon receipt of payment for a full twelve (12) month subscription or part thereof as agreed to.

 Membership entitlements and benefits are assigned to the Applicant, its primary and secondary contacts of the specific business.
 Unless arranged through a special partnership with TIAC, there is no affiliated extension of membership, entitlement or benefits.
 Specifically, member benefits of the applicant cannot be extended to its affiliated business or membership, board representatives and/or volunteers.

-The range of membership services and benefits current as at September 2019 is set out at http://tiac-aitc.ca/membership_benefits.html.
+The range of membership services and benefits are current as of September 2022 is available at http://tiac-aitc.ca/membership_benefits.html.

 Access to Services